hashicorp/terraform-website/content/source/docs/cloud/migrate/index.html.md

 ## Step 8: Queue a Run in the New Workspace

-Either run `terraform plan` on the CLI or navigate to the workspace in TFE's UI and [queue a plan](../run/ui.html#starting-runs).
+Either run `terraform plan` on the CLI or navigate to the workspace in Terraform Cloud's UI and [queue a plan](../run/ui.html#starting-runs).
 Examine the results.

 If all went well, the plan should result in no changes or very small changes.
-TFE can now take over all Terraform runs for this infrastructure.
+Terraform Cloud can now take over all Terraform runs for this infrastructure.

 ## Troubleshooting

 - If the plan would create an entirely new set of infrastructure resources, you probably have the wrong state file.

     In the case of a wrong state file, you can recover by fixing your local working directory and trying again.
 You'll need to re-set to the local backend, run `terraform init`, replace the state file with the correct one, change back to the `remote` backend, run `terraform init` again, and confirm that you want to replace the remote state with the current local state.
 - If the plan recognizes the existing resources but would make unexpected changes, check whether the designated VCS branch for the workspace is the same branch you've been running Terraform on; if not, update it.
-You can also check whether variables in the TFE workspace have the correct values.
+You can also check whether variables in the Terraform Cloud workspace have the correct values.